pkmnjourney/3D/assign5/README.md

 ## Show People What You Got!!!
-There are rooms for creativity in this assignment.
+There are rooms for creativity in this task.
 For example, you can create your own mesh, or improve the algorithms.
 We will showcase your results in front of the class.